nkashaev/Replication_SRPwME/README.md

 `Appendix_B3`
 -------------

--   `B3_dgpX_5k_2000.jl` â the code applies our test to simulated data where the MCMC chain has length 5000.
+-   `B3_dgpX_5k_2000.jl`  -- the code applies our test to simulated data where the MCMC chain has length 5000.
 The data is generated according to DGP`X`, where `X` equals 2,3, or 4.
 These results are used in Table 4.

     **Machine/Execution time:** PC2 / 48h per DGP.